osohq/oso/docs/using/libraries/rust/index.rst

 .. |vec_get| replace:: ``Vec::get``
 .. _vec_get: https://doc.rust-lang.org/std/vec/struct.Vec.html#method.get

-There is currently no syntax for random access to a vector element within a policy; i.e., there is no Polar equivalent of the JavaScript expression ``user.groups[1]``.
-However, you can still access a specific element via methods like |vec_get|_.
-To access the elements of a list, you may iterate over it with :ref:`operator-in` or destructure it with :ref:`pattern matching
+Rust methods like |vec_get|_ may be used for random access to list elements, but there is currently no Polar syntax that is equivalent to the Rust expression ``user.groups[1]``.
+To access the elements of a list without using a method, you may iterate over it with :ref:`operator-in` or destructure it with :ref:`pattern matching <patterns-and-matching>`.
-<patterns-and-matching>`.

 HashMaps
 ^^^^^^^^